-When setting the remuneration arrangements for executive directors, the committee has always adopted a for delivery of long-term incentives prudent and responsible approach, which aligns to company strategy.
+When setting the remuneration arrangements for executive directors, the committee has always adopted a prudent and responsible approach, which aligns to company strategy.
 We received significant shareholder support in 2019 for our current remuneration policy, having carefully considered how we should align our pay arrangements (and the incentive elements in particular) with the agreed business plan for the current five-year regulatory period.
 At the time, we undertook a comprehensive consultation process to make sure that the policy introduced would reflect the expectations of investors, the regulator and other stakeholders.